-Many applications require four (or more) channels.
+On the other hand, there are many applications that require two (or more) channels.
 These are normally expected to share output frequency, sample clock and retain a controllable phase dependency.
-In this case, the WX2184C can be placed in a common sample clock feed mode and transform its operation to a quad channel generator where run mode and output function are shared, but each channel remains independent to generate different waveforms and amplitudes.
-When more than four channels are required, two WX2184C instruments can be connected and synchronized to form an eight-channel system that share a single sample clock generator and allow control of skew and offset between each of the output channels.
-The two instruments synchronization is discussed later in this chapter.
+In this case, the WX2182C can be placed in a common sample clock feed mode and transform its operation to a dual channel generator where run mode and output function are shared, but each channel remains independent to generate different waveforms and amplitudes.